micss-lab/MARL4DynaPath/README.md

 # Path Planning through Multi-Agent Reinforcement Learning in Dynamic Environments
 This project contains the implementation of a multi-agent reinforcement learning (MARL) system for path planning in dynamic environments.
 The implementation is built using C++ and uses Python for visualizing the results.
 The implementation is mostly divided into classes that represent different components of the system, such as the A* algorithm, the environment, the learning algorithms, and the visualization tool.
-Our implementation supports parallel processing of different sib-environments, as well as the parallel processing of agents in a single sub-environment, used by the federated Q-learning algorithm.
+Our implementation supports parallel processing of different sub-environments, as well as the parallel processing of agents in a single sub-environment, used by the federated Q-learning algorithm.

 ## Installing the project
-1. To install the project, either fork it directly from GitHub or download it as a zip file via the green "Code" button on the top right of the repository page.
+1. To install the project, either fork it directly from GitHub or download it as a zip file via the green `Code` button on the top right of the repository page.
 If you choose to download it as a zip file, extract the contents to your desired location.

 2. Navigate to the project root directory in your terminal.

 ## Project Structure